-The situation is bound to worsen with the UN-Habitat estimating that about 3 billion people will require adequate and affordable housing by 2030.
+The situation is bound to worsen, with the UN-Habitat estimating that about 3 billion people will require adequate and affordable housing by 2030.
 This demand, it says, can only be met by constructing 96,000 new homes daily.
 So, how do countries address this situation?

-Embrace 3D printing
+3D printing in sustainable housing

 Unbeknownst to many, this relatively new technology is slowly changing the face of construction.
 You may have heard how 3D printing has been used in several fields, including the healthcare and manufacturing industries.
 However, it is now making a foray into the construction industry.